 Kazakhstan's Membership in International Organizations

 Kazakhstan and the United States belong to a number of the same international organizations.
 Kazakhstan is a member of the United Nations, Organization for Security and Cooperation in Europe (OSCE), and North Atlantic Cooperation Council.
 Kazakhstan held the chairmanship of the OSCE in 2010 and held an OSCE summit in Astana in December 2010.
 It is an active participant in the North Atlantic Treaty Organization's (NATO) Partnership for Peace program.
 Kazakhstan also engages in regional security dialogue with the Association of Southeast Asian Nations (ASEAN).
-Kazakhstan in June 2011 became the chairman of the Foreign Ministers’ Council of the Organization of Islamic Cooperation, and in 2012 hosted a ministerial meeting for the Conference on Interaction and Confidence Building Measures in Asia.
+Kazakhstan in June 2011 became the chairman of the Foreign Ministers’ Council of the Organization of Islamic Cooperation, and is the founder of the Conference on Interaction and Confidence Building Measures in Asia.
 Kazakhstan is also a member of the Collective Security Treaty Organization and the Shanghai Cooperation Organization.

 The United States and the European Union worked together with the Ministry of Environmental Protection to establish an independent, nonprofit, and nonpolitical Regional Environmental Center in Kazakhstan to strengthen civil society and support sustainable development by promoting public awareness and participation in environmental decision-making among the countries of Central Asia.
 Kazakhstan is a signatory to the Convention on International Trade in Endangered Species (CITES).